Canadian Broadcasting Corporation: Newsworld International and Trio

-In 2000, CBC and Power Broadcasting sold these channels to Barry Diller's USA Networks.
+In 2000, the CBC and Power Broadcasting sold these channels to Barry Diller's USA Networks.
 Diller's company was later acquired by Vivendi Universal, which in turn was partially acquired by NBC to form NBCUniversal.
 NBCUniversal still owns the Trio brand, which no longer has any association with the CBC (and became an Internet-only broadband channel which was later folded into Bravo.)
 The channel was shut down and was replaced with the NBCUniversal channel Sleuth (later known as Cloo).

 However, the CBC continued to program NWI, with much of its programming simulcast on the domestic Newsworld service.
-In late 2004, as a result of a further change in NWI's ownership to the INdTV consortium (including Joel Hyatt and former U.S. Vice-President Al Gore), NWI ceased airing CBC programming on August 1, 2005, when it became Current TV.
+In late 2004, as a result of a further change in NWI's ownership to the INdTV consortium (including Joel Hyatt and former U.S. Vice President Al Gore), NWI ceased airing CBC programming on August 1, 2005, when it became Current TV.
 Current later folded and became Al Jazeera America on August 20, 2013.